Activate an Additional Private IPv4 Address

 RHEL Series Operating Systems

-Applicable operating systems: CentOS, AlmaLinux, Rocky, etc.
+Applicable operating systems: CentOS, AlmaLinux, etc.

 Check current network information: